Mahdi-1997-programmer/my_projects/README.md

-In this repository I share my small projects.
-They are in R and Python.
+In this repository I share my BI projects.
+They are Python codes, SQL scripts and dashboards.